Jacinda Ardern: COVID-19 pandemic

-In mid-April 2020, two applicants filed a lawsuit at the Auckland High Court against Ardern and several government officials including Director-General of Health Ashley Bloomfield, claiming that the lockdown imposed as a result of the COVID-19 pandemic infringed on their freedoms and was made for "political gain".
-The lawsuit was dismissed by Justice Mary Peters of the Auckland High Court.
+In mid-April 2020 a lawsuit was filed, but dismissed, against Ardern and government officials, claiming that the COVID-19 lockdown infringed on the applicants' freedoms and was made for "political gain".

 On 5 May 2020, Ardern, her Australian counterpart Scott Morrison and several Australian state and territorial leaders agreed that they would collaborate to develop a trans-Tasman COVID-safe travel zone that would allow residents from both countries to travel freely without travel restrictions as part of efforts to ease coronavirus restrictions.

 Post-lockdown opinion polls showed the Labour Party with nearly 60 per cent support.
 In May 2020, Ardern rated 59.5 per cent as 'preferred prime minister' in a Newshub-Reid Research poll—the highest score for any leader in the Reid Research poll's history.
 The number of lives saved by the response Ardern spearheaded was estimated as up to 80,000 by a team led by Shaun Hendy.

 Second term (2020–2023)

 In the 2020 general election, Ardern led her party to a landslide victory, winning an overall majority of 65 seats in the 120-seat House of Representatives, and 50 per cent of the nationwide party vote (moreover Labour won the party vote in 71 out of the 72 electorates).
 She also retained the Mount Albert electorate by a margin of 21,246 votes.
 Ardern credited her victory to her government's response to the COVID-19 pandemic and the economic impacts it has had.

+In 2021 the much more infectious Delta variant of covid was spreading in New Zealand; in August a nationwide lockdown was instituted, but cases continued to rise, and the government abandoned containment and accelerated vaccination.
+Ardern said that she began to see that "New Zealand's sense of togetherness was starting to fracture".
+Anti-vaccine protesters demonstrated vociferously against Ardern.
+However, Ardern in 2025 continued to believe that she had saved about 24,000 lives by her actions, but said that she had found covid "really hard".